Samuel Crossman

 Upon his death, the Cathedral chancellor wrote "Mr Crossman, our new Dean, died this morning: a man lamented by few either of the city or neighbourhood.
 He hath left a debt upon our church of £300."

-Nine of his hymns were published in The Young Man’s Meditation, bound with his The Young Mans Monitor 1664.
-The merits of his hymns were not recognized until 1868, when one was included in the Anglican Hymn Book with its popularity regarded a phenomenon of the century.
+Nine of his hymns were published in The Young Man's Meditation, bound with his The Young Mans Monitor in 1664.
+The merits of his hymns were not recognised until 1868, when one was included in the Anglican Hymn Book with its popularity regarded a phenomenon of the century.

 Several of Crossman's hymns are preserved in the Sacred Harp.